-- a.
-Aftercare is offered for Part Time (3pm 4pm) at \$30/week and Full Time (3pm -5:30pm) at \$60/week, per student. - b.
-Aftercare charges are posted weekly to the student's incidental account, and families pay each week of the school year, regardless of the number of days attended in a given week.
-Charges will continue upon enrollment in Aftercare unless the school office is contacted to withdraw the student from the program. - c.
-A late fee of \$15 will be charged if you are 10 minutes beyond your pick up time (4:10pm or 5:40 pm). - d.
-Families that are delinquent more than \$200 will not be able to send student(s) to Aftercare until the balance is paid in full. - e.
-Emergency Care is offered for families that need a one-time Aftercare use.
-The fee for Emergency Care is \$20 per student for a 4pm pickup and \$40 for a 5:30pm pickup.

-2. Lunch Program
+- Aftercare is offered for Part Time (3pm 4pm) at \$35/week and Full Time (3pm -5:30pm) at \$65/week, per student. - b.
+Aftercare charges are posted weekly to the student's incidental account and families pay each week of the school year, regardless of the number of days attended in a given week.
+Charges will continue upon enrollment in Aftercare unless you contact the school office to withdraw your student from the program. - c.
+A late fee of \$15 will be charged if you are 10 minutes beyond your pick up time (4:10pm or 5:40pm). - d.
+Families that are delinquent more than \$200 will not be able to send their student(s) to Aftercare until the balance is paid in full. - e.
+Emergency Care is offered for families that need a one time Aftercare use.
+The fee for Emergency Care is \$20 per student for a 4pm pickup; and \$40 for a 5:30pm pickup. - 2.
+Lunch Program - a.

-- a.
 HCS participates in the National School Lunch Program.
 All KR Program and K-8 parents are encouraged to apply for free or reduced lunches at any time during each school year.
 All information about eligibility is kept confidential. - b.
-KR Program & K-8 Student Lunch (includes milk): \$3.30; Milk Only \$0.40 - c.
-Adult Lunch: \$3.70

-- 1. Gym Uniforms Grades 5-8 - a.
-Place an order by the end of July for gym shorts and shirts (order form available in Online Enrollment or from school office). - b. \$15/shirt; \$15/short - 2.
-Athletic IESA Sports Participation Grades 5-8 - a.
-Fees are per student. - b. \$75 for first sport; \$50 for each additional sport - c. \$150 replacement fee for a uniform component that is damaged or lost (jersey/shorts) - 3.
+KR Program & K-8 Student Lunch (includes milk): \$3.50; Milk Only \$0.45 - c.
+Adult Lunch: \$3.75 - 1.
+Gym Uniforms Grades 5-8 - a.
+Please place order by end of July for gym shorts and shirts (order form available in Online Enrollment or from school office) - b. \$15/shirt; \$15/short - 2.
+Athletic IESA SportsParticipation Grades 5-8 - a.
+Fees are per student - b. \$75 for first sport; \$50 for each additional sport - c. \$150 replacement fee for a uniform component that is damaged or lost (jersey/shorts) - 3.
 Field Trips - a.
-Field trip fees will be added to your family account the day after the field trip occurs so as to accurately reflect attendance. - 4.
+Any field trip fees will be added to your family account the day after the field trip occurs so as to accurately reflect attendance - 4.
 Miscellaneous Fees - a.
-Any additional charges may be added throughout the school year.

-- 1. Parent Teacher Club Dues \$40 - a.
+Any additional charges may be added throughout the school year. - 1.
+Parent Teacher Club Dues \$40 - a.
 Annual membership dues per family for all Kindergarten Readiness & K-8 families - 2.
-Booster Club Family Pass \$50; Booster Club Extended Family Pass \$70 - a.
-A family pass allows all immediate family members entrance to all regular season home games. - b.
-An extended family pass allows grandparents, aunts, uncles, etc entrance to all regular season home games.
+Booster Club Family Pass \$50; Booster Club Extended Family Pass \$70 - a. \\NEW\\ Family/Extended Family Passes are PER SEASON: Girls Basketball, Boys Basketball, and Girls Volleyball - b. \\NEW\\ Family Pass for all 3 seasons: \$125; Extended Family Pass for all 3 seasons: \$180 - c.
+Regular family pass allows all immediate family members entrance to all regular season home games and the extended family pass allows grandparents, aunts, uncles, etc entrance to all regular season home games - 3.
+Booster Club Dues \\NEW\\ - a.
+Families of student athletes are asked to volunteer twice per year for the booster club - b.
+Families can opt out of this obligation by paying a \$100 Booster Club Fee - c.
+Families that do not volunteer twice through the year, will be charged the \$100 fee on April 30 of the current school year